 Loss of Appetite

 Most dogs have their own eating habits and may eat more food on some days than on others.
-Appetite loss is a symptom for many different problems.
+Appetite loss is a symptom of many different problems.
 Some can be mild and others serious.
 When associated with bad breath, conditions like anorexia can indicate dental disease.

 You can try offering your dog some of their favorite treats or a small amount of cooked chicken or hamburger.
 If the problem lasts more than a day or is associated with other symptoms like lethargy, vomiting, and weakness, the best course of action is to see your vet.